-What Licensees Need to Know About
+What Licensees Need to Know About Pennsylvania's New Driver's Licenses

 In Summer 2017, the Pennsylvania Department of Transportation (PennDOT) began issuing new driver’s licenses and photo identification cards.
 While these new designs were issued as a pilot program, a full rollout began in Fall 2017.
-The new designs will be phased in over a
+The new designs will be phased in over a four-year renewal cycle.
+Both pre-2017 and new card designs will be in circulation during this four-year transition period.

 These licenses and ID cards look very different from the outgoing design.
 They also have additional enhanced security features that improve fraud prevention and protect from counterfeiting and alteration.